Vardot/varbase/themes/vartheme/bootstrap-print/README.md

-Bootstrap Print 3.1.3
+Bootstrap Print 3.1.4
 ====================

  Bootstrap print for Bootstrap v3.

  Mange grids using Bootstrap v3 for printed media.
 -
- This will help controlling grid columns size on printed pages.
+ This will help controlling grid columns size on printed pages. with RTL (right to left).
--

 ## We do style most of our bootstrap theme sites based on the Small devices (sm).